top of page

 I’ve lived with my own set of stories from complex grief, attachment wounding,

-internalized perfectionism and anxiety (to name a few).
+internalized perfectionism, over-functioning and anxiety (to name a few).
 I am regularly on the other side of therapy and body work in my own personal life, committed to learning (and unlearning) what it means to live an embodied life from a place of all things human and wholeness.

 Bottom line: therapy is not another self-improvement hack or one size fits all, but instead an invitation to explore, get curious and build self-trust.
 A space where all of ourself belongs.